 Steps to Complete the Application

 Start by reviewing the official application packet from the DEEP Boating Division.
 Include a detailed map and diagram of the proposed course or jump.
 Use magnetic bearings and fixed shore references for accuracy.
-Avoid purchasing equipment before approval to prevent legal issues.ct
+Avoid purchasing equipment before approval to prevent legal issues.

 Next, request a Natural Diversity Data Base review to confirm no endangered species will be affected.
 Once submitted, DEEP will schedule a field inspection.
 A public informational meeting must also be held, allowing community members to comment.
 This step ensures transparency and public involvement.

-Promoting Safe and Legal Water Skiing
+Promoting Safe and Legal Water Skiing by filing a CT DEEP Slalom Course & Jump Permit Application

 Following the Permit Application process promotes safe and legal water skiing.
 It protects natural resources while supporting recreational access.
 Marinas, clubs, and instructors should educate boaters about these requirements.